Vincent R. Impellitteri

-Vincent Richard Impellitteri (born Vincenzo Impellitteri; February 4, 1900 – January 29, 1987) was an American politician and judge who served as the 101st Mayor of New York City, 1950–53.
-He was elected as a Democrat as president of the City Council in 1945, and reelected in 1949.
+Vincent Richard Impellitteri (born Vincenzo Impellitteri; February 4, 1900 – January 29, 1987) was an Italian-American politician and judge who served as the 101st Mayor of New York City from 1950 to 1953.
+He was elected as a Democrat and president of the City Council in 1945 and reelected in 1949.
 When Mayor William O'Dwyer resigned in 1950, he became acting mayor.
-He lost the Democratic primary for the nomination for a full term but was subsequently elected mayor on a new ticket, the "Experience Party".
-He lost the Democratic primary when he ran for reelection in 1953, and became a judge in 1954.
+In the special election that year, party bosses denied him the Democratic nomination for the rest of the term but was subsequently elected mayor on a new ticket, the "Experience Party".
+He lost the Democratic primary when he ran for a full term in 1953 and became a judge in 1954.

 Early life

-Born Vincenzo Impellitteri in Isnello, Sicily, and moved with his family to the United States as an infant in 1901.
+Born Vincenzo Impellitteri in Isnello, Sicily, he moved with his family to the United States as an infant in 1901.
 They settled in Ansonia, Connecticut, where Impellitteri spent most of his youth.
 He was a Catholic.
-He enlisted in the United States Navy for World War I and served as a radioman with the rank of petty officer third class on board the destroyer USS Stockton, which was based in Queenstown, Ireland and performed convoy escort and antisubmarine duty.
+He enlisted in the United States Navy for World War I. He served as a radioman with the rank of petty officer third class on board the destroyer USS Stockton, which was based in Queenstown, Ireland, and performed convoy escort and antisubmarine duty.
 He left the Navy after the war and became a U.S. citizen in 1922.
-Impellitteri attended Fordham Law School, where he received his law degree in 1924.
+After that, Impellitteri attended the Fordham University School of Law (where he received his LL.B. in 1924) while working successively as a night bellboy and manager at a Broadway hotel.
 He married Elizabeth (Betty) Agnes McLaughlin in 1926.